Employment and Finances

 For more information on the financial support payments, including eligibility criteria, refer to https://www.servicesaustralia.gov.au/individuals/services/centrelink

-The Australian Government has announced a new COVID-19 Disaster Payment to help people affected by COVID-19 restrictions.
+The Australian Government has a COVID-19 Disaster Payment to help people affected by COVID-19 restrictions.
 The new payment will help Victorian workers who are unable to earn income due to lockdown restrictions.To be eligible you must be an Australian resident, permanent resident or eligible working visa holder.
 For more information visit payments and services during coronavirus.

 Students who are experiencing a temporary financial crisis and can demonstrate they are on a low income can apply for relief grants to pay overdue gas, electricity or water bills.
 Visit the DHHS website to find out more.